volkandindar/agartha/README.md

 ## Tested in
 - Jython version v2.7.3

-## Directory Traversal/Local File Inclusion
+## Local or Remote File Inclusion, Directory Traversal
 It both supports unix and windows file systems.
 You can generate any wordlists dynamically for the path you want.
 You just need to supply a file path and that's all.

 **'Depth'** is representation of how deep the wordlist should be.
 You can generate wordlists 'till' or 'equal to' this value.